 To request a printed copy you can call us on 9240 1111.

-To find out more about how much waste we are collecting and which companies hold waste collection contracts with us, go to our council services data page.
+You can find out more about how much waste we are collecting and which companies hold waste collection contracts with us, on our Council services data page.

 Shared bins at multi-unit developments and apartment sites

 We provide shared bins for multi-unit and apartment sites across Moreland.
 These are for use by all residents at the site.
 Most shared garbage bins have 240L of capacity.
 They are 3 times larger than the standard 80L garbage bins.
 One shared bin has the capacity to service 2 to 3 units.